Hierarchy Of Noise Risk Control: The Definitive Guide

 • Orientation or re-location of the equipment – turn the noisy equipment away from the workforce or locate it in separate and isolated areas.

-• Enclosure – surrounding the equipment with good sound-insulating material can reduce sound levels by up to 30 dB(A).
-Care will need to ensure that the machine does not become overheated.
+• Enclosure – Surrounding the equipment with good sound-insulating material can reduce sound levels by up to 30 dB(A).
+Care must be taken to ensure that the machine does not become overheated.

 • Screens or absorption walls – can be used effectively in areas where the sound is reflected from walls.
 The noisy equipment rooms are lined with sound-absorbent material, such as foam or mineral wool, or sound-absorbent (acoustic) screens placed around the equipment.